 In this article, we will talk about the definition of genetic engineering, what genetic engineering in humans is, and how it can affect our lives.
 What are the pros and cons of genetic engineering?
 What is the importance of genetic engineering in humans life?
-That’s in addition to discussing ethical and safety considerations and regulations that are of a huge importance to everyone, from scientists and researchers to patients & parents… Let’s start!Get started Praxilabs for FREE
+That’s in addition to discussing ethical and safety considerations and regulations that are of a huge importance to everyone, from scientists and researchers to patients & parents… Let’s start!Start Your Virtual Experience For Free

 Table of Contents

 Before knowing what genetic engineering is used for, let first things come first: what is genetic engineering in its essence?
 What is its definition?

 Deep down the cells of any living organisms—whether it is a human being, an animal, a bacteria, or whatever—there are parts scientifically known as genes.

 Half of those genes are inherited from one parent; consequently the other half is passed from the other parent, and both parents transmit certain traits to their offspring.
 Genes control the cells, and they stimulate the chemical reactions responsible for their functioning and growth.

 Genetic engineering “or genetic modification” is defined as:

 “the process of altering the DNA through direct manipulation by using laboratory-based technologies, hence changing the organism’s phenotype (genome) in a certain way”